joshbav/k8s-host-ingress/README.md

 `<K8s public node IP>  www.nginx.test`
 `<same K8s public node IP> www.apache.test`

-Host headers will now be sent when we browse to those addresses.
-Traefik will use those host headers to route to the proper backend.
+Host headers will now be sent when we browse to those DNS FQDNs.
+Traefik will then use those host headers to route to the proper backend.

 #### Install traefik